 Because this is not actual pasta, more is more.
 The toppings are a really important component in this recipe to make the flavors and textures exciting.
 Add plenty of toasted pine nuts, basil, grated cheese (or vegan “cheese” from this post), and serve with dollops of pesto.

 You can also customize this to your liking: roasted tomatoes, sautéed mushrooms, roasted broccoli, and goat cheese (if that’s your thing) would be great additions.
+And if you don’t have a spiralizer, you could make this recipe with roasted spaghetti squash instead of sweet potato, see recipe notes below.

 - 2 medium sweet potatoes, spiralized